-EDU423: Secondary Classroom Management
+EDU423: Classroom Management

 This course will assist candidates in developing a personalized classroom management program that will be an integral part of their overall teaching approach.
-Topics include developmental aspects of student behavior, theories relating to secondary classroom management, and practical approaches to successful classroom leadership based on each student's orientation toward teaching control/student autonomy.
-This course may be taken during the student teaching semester.
+Topics include developmental aspects of student behavior, theories relating to classroom management, and practical approaches to successful classroom leadership based on each student's orientation toward teaching control/student autonomy.